Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Oswald’s Durandal shook as he was barely holding back Saki’s claw of miasma.
 Saki took a swipe with her other hand, catching him in the side.
 Immediately, the armor crumpled from the blow.
 A trail of blood started seeping from between the cracks.

 Even with the strongest weapon and armor in the kingdom, it had been no match for the likes of a demonizing Electi who specialized in attack power.
-The power of Saki’s attacks would have crushed any other man that simply defended like Oswald had been doing.
+The force of Saki’s attacks would have crushed any other man that simply defended like Oswald had been doing.
 Gaining points in defense from being her Master had bridged the gap just enough.

 “What are you waiting for?!
 Get yourself away!
 NOW!”
 He wailed at his stunned elder sister, prompting her to tighten her grip on the portal gun.
 Tears rolled down the side of her face as she fired and dashed away with Chrys in her arms.